vmware-labs/node-replicated-kernel/doc/src/development/Debugging.md

 7. If all this fails, something went wrong in a bad way, maybe best to go back to printf debugging.

-> Always find the first occurence of a failure in the log.
+> Always find the first occurrence of a failure in the log.
 Because our
 > backtracing code is not very robust, it still quite often triggers cascading
 > failures which are not necessarily relevant.